5 Retirement Mistakes to Avoid

 - Health care: Even with Medicare, you could have expenses for supplemental insurance, some prescription drugs, and nursing home care.

-- Lifestyle sticker shock: People in retirement generally need at least 80 percent of their pre-retirement income.
+- Lifestyle sticker shock: A rule of thumb for retirees is to plan on needing approximately 80 percent of their pre-retirement income.

-- Take advantage of your employer plan and match (if any) and avoid borrowing from your 401(k).
+- Take advantage of your employer plan and match (if any).

 - Don’t automatically jump out of the market after a downturn.